Doing what I was born to do and feeling so grateful for that.

 It's not that.

-Despite all the historical empirical worldwide evidence, they just can never believe it.
+They just can never believe it.

-Ron Fournier, National Journal, former White House correspondent and AP Bureau Chief.
+Ron Fournier, National Journal, former White House correspondent and AP bureau chief.

-Why Obama should be freaked out over Obamacare.
+Why Obama should be freaked out over Obamacare?

 Ran today.

-Might have run yesterday.
+It might have run yesterday.

-Yeah, ran yesterday.
+Yeah, it ran yesterday.

 And he has five points here.